ipfs-cluster/ipfs-cluster/README.md

 The configuration will be placed in `~/.ipfs-cluster/service.json` by default.

-You can add the multiaddresses for the other members of the cluster in the `cluster_peers` variable.
-For example, here is a valid configuration for a cluster of 4 members:
+You can add the multiaddresses for the other cluster peers the `cluster_peers` variable.
+For example, here is a valid configuration for a cluster of 4 peers:

 ```json
 {